History of the New York Giants (1925–1978): Leaving New York: 1973–1978

 Desiring their own home stadium, in the early 1970s the Giants reached an agreement with the New Jersey Sports and Exposition Authority to play their home games at a brand-new, state-of-the-art, dedicated football stadium.
 The stadium, which would be known as Giants Stadium, was to be built at a brand new sports complex in East Rutherford, New Jersey.

 As the complex was being built, and their current home at Yankee Stadium was being renovated, they would be without a home for three years.
 Their final full season at Yankee Stadium was 1972.
 After playing their first two games there in 1973, the Giants played the rest of their home games in 1973, as well as all of their home games in 1974, at the Yale Bowl in New Haven, Connecticut.
 This was done out of a desire to have their own home field, as opposed to having to share Shea Stadium with the Jets.
-However, between access problems, neighborhood issues, the fact that the Yale Bowl was not ideally suited for pro football (the stadium did not have lights, nor does it have lights today), the age of the stadium (it was built in 1914) and the lack of modern amenities, the Giants reconsidered their decision and ultimately agreed to share Shea Stadium with the Jets for the 1975 season.
+However, between access problems, neighborhood issues, the age of the stadium (it was built in 1914), and the lack of modern amenities (it did not and still does not have lights or on-site locker rooms), the Giants reconsidered their decision and ultimately agreed to share Shea Stadium with the Jets for the 1975 season.
 The Giants left Yale Bowl after losing all seven home games played at Yale in the 1974 season and compiling a home record of 1–11 over that two-year stretch.

 After the 1973 season the team fired Webster, who later admitted his heart was never in head coaching, and said he more enjoyed life as an assistant.
 They hired retired star defensive end Andy Robustelli to run their football operations, and he picked Miami Dolphins defensive coordinator Bill Arnsparger as the team's head coach.
 Arnsparger had built an enviable reputation as the architect of the Dolphins defense which helped the team to two Super Bowl championships.
 Robustelli traded their 1975 first round draft choice to the Cowboys (who used it to select Hall of Fame defensive lineman Randy White) for quarterback Craig Morton in the middle of the 1974 season.

 One of the bright spots in this era was the play of tight end Bob Tucker who, from 1970 through part of the 1977 season was one of the top tight ends in the NFL.
 He led the league with 59 receptions in 1971, becoming the first Giant ever to do so.
 Tucker amassed 327 receptions, 4,322 yards and 22 touchdowns during his years as a Giant.